WHAT IS METASTATIC CASTRATION-SENSITIVE PROSTATE CANCER?

 Ultimately, your treatment goals are personal decisions to be made between you and your care team.

-What is the difference between metastatic hormone-sensitive prostate cancer (mHSPC) and non-metastatic castration-resistant prostate cancer (nmCRPC)?
+What is the difference between metastatic castration-sensitive prostate cancer and non-metastatic castration-resistant prostate cancer?

 There are 2 main differences:

-- mHSPC is metastatic, meaning the prostate cancer has spread to other parts of the body. nmCRPC is non-metastatic, meaning it has not spread.
+1. Metastatic castration-sensitive prostate cancer means that the prostate cancer has spread to other parts of the body.
+Non-metastatic prostate cancer means that the prostate cancer has not spread.

-- mHSPC is hormone-sensitive, meaning the prostate cancer responds to hormone therapy. nmCRPC is not hormone-sensitive, meaning the level of prostate-specific antigen in the bloodstream may rise even if you are on hormone therapy, making it castration-resistant.
-Although the disease may develop a resistance to hormone therapy, it's still important to continue hormone therapy to keep testosterone levels low.
+2. Metastatic castration-sensitive prostate cancer is castration-sensitive, meaning the prostate cancer responds to ADT, or hormone therapy.
+Non-metastatic castration-resistant prostate cancer is not castration-sensitive, meaning the level of prostate-specific antigen in the bloodstream may rise even if you are on ADT, making it castration-resistant.
+Although the disease may develop a resistance to ADT, it's still important to continue ADT to keep testosterone levels low.

-Download our patient brochure to learn more about mHSPC, nmCRPC, and NUBEQA.
+Download our patient brochure to learn more about these types of prostate cancer and NUBEQA